-Analysis | What to know about voting in Texas’s primary under the state’s new voting law
+Analysis | What to know about the Texas primary under the state’s new voting law

-Election officials asked state lawmakers to push back the start of these changes, or even delay the primaries, so they could have time to educate voters on the new rules.
+Election officials asked state legislators to push back the start of these changes, or even delay the primary, so they could have time to educate voters on the new rules.

 But state officials refused.
 So on March 1, the first primary of the 2022 election season will be held in a state where it is harder to vote than in others.
-There are two key groups that could be especially affected by the changes: racial minorities who more often use drive-by and overnight voting, and seniors who more often use mail-in ballots.
+There are two key groups that could be especially affected by the changes: racial minorities, who more often use drive-by and overnight voting, and seniors, who more often use mail-in ballots.

 Here are some hurdles some voters are already facing or could expect to face under this new law.